JanC03/JPGChat-TryHackMe/README.md

 <h2>What This Means for Your Business</h2>

 AI writes functional code, but it does not write secure code.
-When a developer uses tools like ChatGPT or Copilot to build a feature quickly, the code often works perfectly, but contains mistakes that a human reviewer would catch.
+When a developer uses tools like ChatGPT or Copilot to build a feature, the code often works perfectly, but contains mistakes that a Programmer would catch.
 The vulnerability exploited here is a textbook example of what AI assistants consistently get wrong.
 <br />
 <br />
-This was just a chatbot I exploited, not the payment system or the admin panel.
-Any service accessible from the internet is an attack surface, meaning a single vulnerable feature on your website can be the entry point for a full compromise.
+Despite only exploiting the chatbot, any service accessible from the internet is an attack surface, meaning a single vulnerable feature on your website can be the entry point for a full compromise.
 <br />
 <br />
 One small mistake can give an attacker everything.
 The initial vulnerability gave us a restricted shell on the server.
 A second, completely unrelated misconfiguration let us become the system administrator.
 Attackers chain small weaknesses together.
 Defence in depth is the only real protection.
 <br />
 <br />
+You don't need to be a target to be a victim.
+Automated bots scan the internet 24/7 for vulnerabilities to exploit.
+If your business has a website, think again before trusting AI to write your code.

 You don't need to be a target to be a victim.
 Automated bots scan the internet constantly, looking for exactly these vulnerabilities.
 Nobody specifically targeted this system.
 A generic exploit worked against a generic mistake.
 If your business has a website, it is being scanned right now.